ianderthal/test-11ty/posts/post-4.md

 ## Examination tips

 1. Use the two sheets of paper allowed.
 Jot down anything that could be useful when taking the exams like mnemonics, charts, or memory devices.
+2. Two of the answers are distractors, one of the answers may seem correct and the other is the most correct.
+If you're unsure of the answer, eliminate the disctractors and guess!